MultivetisMc/MultivetisMc-bot/README.md

 | XAMPP              | 8.2.4 or higher  | Bundles MysQL and phpMyAdmin |
 | Visual Studio Code | 1.86.2 or higher | Recommended IDE              |

-**Recommanded extention in the .vscode folder for Visual Studio Code users.**

 ## Setting up your environnement whitout docker

 **After pulling the repo, install dependencies (add the '-D' argument to install dev dependencies) :**